llvm-return-stack/return-stack/README.md

 #### Native Execution

-To execute return stack-enabled programs on a native Linux system, it is easiest to install the GNU C libraries and GCC into a `sysroot` directory and provide this directory during compilation and at runtime.
+To execute return stack-enabled programs on a native Linux system, it is easiest to install the GNU C library and GCC into a `sysroot` directory and provide this directory during compilation and at runtime.

 Programs that utilize setjmp/longjmp functionalities (e.g., `setjmp.c` from the